At a Glance

 What is being tested?

 Red blood cells (RBCs), also called erythrocytes, are cells that circulate in the blood and carry oxygen throughout the body.
 The RBC count totals the number of red blood cells that are present in a person's sample of blood.
-It is one test among several that is included in a complete blood count (CBC), which is often used in the general evaluation of a person's health.
+It is one test among several that is included in a complete blood count (CBC) and is often used in the general evaluation of a person's health.

 The typical lifespan of an RBC is 120 days; thus the bone marrow must continually produce new RBCs to replace those that age and degrade or are lost through bleeding.
 There are a number of conditions that can affect the production of new RBCs and/or their lifespan, in addition to those conditions that may result in significant bleeding.
 These conditions may lead to a rise or drop in the RBC count.

 Changes in the RBC count usually mirror changes in the hematocrit and hemoglobin level.
 When the values of the RBC count, hematocrit, and hemoglobin decrease below the established reference interval, the person is said to be anemic.
 When the RBC and hemoglobin values increase above the normal range, the person is said to be polycythemic.
-Too few RBCs can affect the amount of oxygen reaching the tissues, while too many RBCs can make the blood thicker, causing slowed blood flow and related problems.
+Too few RBCs can affect the amount of oxygen reaching the tissues, while too many RBCs can cause decreased blood flow and related problems.

 How is the sample collected for testing?